-- a.
+- 9. The following uses of water are prohibited at all times during periods in which restrictions have gone into effect unless a variance has been approved: - a.
 Washing sidewalks, walkways, driveways, parking lots, street, tennis courts, and other impervious outdoor surfaces; except for immediate health and safety; - b.
-Washing buildings, houses or structures with a pressure washer or garden hose is prohibited for aesthetic purposes but permitted for surface preparation of maintenance work to be performed. - c.
-Controlling dust, unless there is a demonstrated need to do so for reasons of public health and safety, or as part of a construction plan approved by a governmental entity; - d.
-Flushing gutters or allowing a substantial amount of water to run off a property and accumulate in a gutter, street, or parking lot to a depth greater than one-fourth of an inch.

-(2) STAGE 2: Moderate Water Shortage Conditions (Mandatory Measures):

-- A. Requirements for Initiation: Customers will be required to adhere to the Stage 2 Demand Management Measures when: - 1. total daily water consumption equals or exceeds 93% of the District's water supply/distribution capacity for three consecutive days, or 95% on a single day; - 2. (i) the combined storage of Lakes Travis and Buchanan falls below 900,000 acre-feet, in accordance with the LCRA DCP; or (ii) on March 1 or July 1, the combined storage in Lakes Travis and Buchanan is below 1.1 million acre-feet and the cumulative prior three months of inflows total to those lakes is less than the 25th percentile of historic inflows for the three-month periods; - 3. a component of the District's or its wholesale supplier's water facilities is out of service; - 4. required under any District water supply contract, or the WTCPUA Plan; or - 5. otherwise determined by the Board or the District Manager, but in no case in conditions less stringent than provided above. - B. Requirements for Termination: Stage 2 of the Plan may be rescinded by the Board or District Manager when: - 1. the supply/distribution capacity condition listed above as a triggering event for Stage 2 has ceased to exist for five consecutive days; - 2. the combined storage of Lakes Travis and Buchanan reaches 1.1 million acre-feet; - 3. restrictions from a District water supply contract or the WTCPUA Plan are no longer required; or
+Washing buildings, houses or structures with a pressure washer or garden hose is prohibited for aesthetic purposes but permitted for surface preparation of maintenance work to be performed; - c.
+Controlling dust, unless there is a demonstrated need to do so for reasons of public health and safety, or as part of a construction plan approved by a governmental entity; and - d.
+Flushing gutters or allowing a substantial amount of water to run off a property and accumulate in a gutter, street, or parking lot to a depth greater than one-fourth of an inch. - (2) STAGE 2: Moderate Water Shortage Conditions (Mandatory Measures): - A. Requirements for Initiation: Customers will be required to adhere to the Stage 2 Demand Management Measures when: - 1. total daily water consumption equals or exceeds 93% of the District's supply/distribution capacity for three consecutive days, or 95% on a single day; - 2. (i) the combined storage of Lakes Travis and Buchanan falls below 900,000 acre-feet, in accordance with the LCRA DCP; or (ii) on March 1 or July 1, the combined storage in Lakes Travis and Buchanan is below 1.1 million acre-feet and the cumulative prior three months of inflows total to those lakes is less than the 25th percentile of historic inflows for the three-month periods; - 3. a component of the District's or its wholesale supplier's water facilities is out of service; - 4. required under the any District water supply contract or the WTCPUA Plan; or - 5. otherwise required by the Board or the District Manager, but in no case in conditions less stringent than provided above. - B. Requirements for Termination: Stage 2 of the Plan may be rescinded by the Board or District Manager when: - 1. the supply/distribution capacity condition listed above as a triggering event for Stage 2 has ceased to exist for five consecutive days; - the combined storage of Lakes Travis and Buchanan reaches 1.1 million acre-feet;

-4. otherwise determined by the Board or the District Manager, but in no case in conditions less stringent than provided above.
+- 3. Restrictions from a District water supply contract or the WTCPUA Plan are no longer required; or - 4. otherwise determined by the Board or the District Manager, but in no case in conditions less stringent than provided above.